Emit-Solar/telegraf-cfg/README.md

 cd emit-monitoring-pi
 ```
 Next, you must modify the telegraf configuration file to match the customer's details.\
-There should be two files, starting with either `huawei` or `growatt`.
+There should be two files, starting with either `solis` or `growatt`.
 Open the correct file with this command:
 ```
 nano <INVERTER>_telegraf.conf
 ```